-The Exceptional Families Network provides important programs for youth in our community who have special needs.
-Our programs help these creative children express themselves and explore their world in their own unique way.
-We offer over 20 activities each month that build skills and training through hands on experiences.
-Our programming is divided into three major components including:
+Exceptional Families Network provides important programs for youth in our community who have special needs.
+Our programs help these creative children express themselves and explore the world in their own unique way.
+We offer more than 25 monthly activities that build skills, and training, through hands on experiences.
+Our programming is divided into three major components:

 - Friendship Connections.
 This program provides instruction in social and communication skills for children and teens (birth to 19 years old) with special needs.
 Additional Friendship Connections programming is designed for the entire family.
 The connectedness that occurs through external relationships with a supportive, engaged community reduces the sense of isolation experienced by each program participant while increasing the positive benefits of inclusion for them in the community.
 Over 400 Friendship Connections activities are held throughout the year for children, youth, and families. >>Learn more.

 - Support Groups.
 In addition to several Coffee & Chat locations, we have two Puget Sound Support Groups that (Tacoma and Olympia) offer families throughout the region important services, and respite.
 We provide speakers and topics that are of interest to our exceptional families and address controversial subject matter that has real life impacts on special needs families ability to thrive. >>Learn more.

 Not only do we engage exceptional young people in activities that contribute to their growth, we train parents to support that growth and educate and equip our community to provide an inclusive environment that honors the unique abilities of all children.
 Our focus is on personal, family and community health and acceptance through hands on experiences that develop esteem, confidence and acceptance.